 - Cover: The mattress has an organic cotton zippered and removable cover

-The first mattress they built for us in the showroom was 3 inches thick.
-Though it was comfortable, we decided we wanted it just a bit thicker, so they increased the base layer to 5.5 inches and voila – perfection!
+The first mattress they built for us in the showroom was only 3 inches thick in the base.
+Though it was comfortable, we decided we wanted it just a bit thicker, so they increased the base layer to 5.5 inches – that along with the top layer (a total of 8 inches) was perfection!

-Photo below shows the layers we chose for our RV mattress – showroom sample only.
-Actual mattress to be built and delivered.
+The photo below shows the layers we chose for our RV mattress – showroom sample only.
+Our actual mattress was yet to be built and delivered.